Optimize queries

 Strategies for improving query performance

-The following design strategies generally improve query performance and resource use:
+The following design strategies generally improve query performance and resource usage:

-- Follow schema design best practices to make querying easier and more performant.
+- Follow schema design best practices to simplify and improve queries.

-- Downsample data to reduce the amount of data you need to query.
+- Downsample data to decrease the volume of data queried.

 Query only the data you need